• Skip to main content

 3. Avocado

 You may think of avocados as savory, but they are also great for sweet treats!
-They can be used as a base for many baked goods and smoothies.
+They can be used as a base for various recipes and smoothies.

 When mashed, avocados have a wonderful creamy texture like bananas.
 Therefore, making them an excellent substitute for any recipe.